Apple or Blueberry Hand Pies, also Mini Pocket Pies, make fruit, berry or apple turnovers, made with a homemade pie filling and crust or store bought.

 Place another circle on top and pinch the edges completely together.

-Poke hand pie with tip of sharp knife two or three times, to prevent the pie from exploding or breaking open.
-They don't really explode, steam needs to escape and they will just look awful without the cuts.
+Poke hand pie with tip of sharp knife two or three times or a dinner fork, to prevent the pie from exploding or breaking open.
+They don’t really explode, steam needs to escape and they will just look awful without the cuts on top.

 Scoop about a tablespoon or so of pie filling into the center of each pie crust circle and fold in half.